askck/amos/README.md

 - Architecture: Universal (Apple Silicon + Intel) if you build as such in Xcode
 - No Spotify account keys: Uses AppleScript to read Spotify’s current track.
 No Spotify Web API, no client secrets.

+## Motivation

+I love the high-quality audio that Apple Music offers, especially with support for lossless and Dolby Atmos tracks.
+However, I find that Spotify's recommendation algorithm is much better at helping me discover the music I actually like (very debatable ik).
+I wanted a way to enjoy the best of both worlds: listen to my Spotify recommendations & playlists, but hear them in Apple Music's superior audio quality.
+So I built this.

 ## Features
 - Menu bar toggle to enable/disable mirroring
 - Now playing status in the menu